marino39/blockchain-developer-bootcamp-final-project/README.md

 2. As a user I want to receive payment for my digital surface usage for advertisement.

 3. As a user I want to find place where I can show my advertisement.
-4. As a user I want to register my advertisement in the system.
-5. As a user I want to bid for advertisement surface.
+4. As a user I want to bid for advertisement surface.
-6. As a user I want to have my advertisement displayed on the advertisement surface of my choice.
+5. As a user I want to have my advertisement displayed on the advertisement surface of my choice.

 ## Workflows